The Mikado

 I never even killed a blue-bottle – a large fly

-Miya sama, miya sama / On n’m-ma no mayé ni / Pira-Pira suru no wa / Nan gia na / Toko tonyaré tonyaré na? – This is a legitimate Japanese song and was of fairly recent composition when Gilbert appropriated it for The Mikado.
+Miya sama, miya sama / On n’m-ma no mayé ni / Pira-Pira suru no wa / Nan gia na / Toko tonyaré tonyaré na? – This is the first verse of an actual Japanese song and was of fairly recent composition when Gilbert appropriated it for The Mikado.
 A war song of the Japanese Imperial Army, it was sung by the loyalist troops who put down a rebellion in 1877.
-Translations vary.
+Translations vary, but it can be understood as, “Oh noble Prince, what is that thing which is fluttering in front of your Highness’s horse?”
+The second verse of the song answers the question with another question, “Know you not it is the Imperial banner of silken brocade, the sign of punishment for rebels?”

 Make each prisoner pent – locked up